cpvdeveloper/next-state-manager/README.md

 However, this state architecture is based on having multiple stores meaning that each store should be _relatively_ small which would reduce the extent of this unecessary re-rendering.

-## TODO
+## Three ways to 'use' context

 Need to consider which is the preferrable way to bring pieces of state and/or certain actions into a component.

 For example, if you need the list of coffee shops and the action to mark one as visited.

-The most simple solution is to destructure the specific state and action on the way in:
+1. Destructure the specific state and action on the way in:

 ```
 const {